alitet01/etc/ADVANCED.USERS.md

     * For tasks Anyone
     * For time_entries the user, whose target Toggl token used to copy objects.

-### Task name must be unique in source Toggl workspace.

-If a few source Toggl tasks have same name only one of these objects will be copied to target Toggl.
-All time entries having this task name will be linked to this copied task in target workspace.

 #### Please do not assign Users to copied Projects in target Toggl account.

 If Users will be assigned this can cause the error